Frequently Asked Questions (FAQ)

 The internship schedule is arranged between the intern and the host agency, therefore no conflict should occur.
 It is advisable to discuss it during the interview with the prospective placement in order to prepare a meaningful schedule, which includes also your academics and other commitments.

-No, the 100 hours (230 for summer) have to be calculated only considering the time spent at the internship.
+No, the 100/120 hours have to be calculated only considering the time spent at the internship.

 The best means of transportation in Rome are regional trains and metro.